Sam-Tracey/Fundamentals-of-Data-Analysis/README.md

 1. Open your Command Line Interface (CLI).
 2. Navigate to the directory in which you cloned the repository.
 3. In your CLI type: <code>jupyter lab</code>
-4. A broswer window will open with Jupyter Lab Running.
+4. A browser window will open with Jupyter Lab Running.
 5. In the left hand window you will see two .ipynb files: